 - Always Check Door after Lock.

 - Regularly Update or Change Your Old Locks.

 - Put Caretaker, Before going for Long Holidays.

-- Always Choose More Secure Place for Hide Key.
+- Always Choose a More Secure Place for hiding Key.

 - Reinforce Doors, Windows, Locks, and Hardware.